hzz0024/hzz0024.github.io/_posts/2020/2021-02-17-DelBay_adult_batch_effect.markdown

 A couple of suggestion for diagnostic tests:

-1) Evaluate average base composition at each read position using FastQC to detect polyG tails (which may survive polyG trimming and mapping)
+1) Evaluate average base composition at each read position using FastQC to detect polyG tails (which may survive polyG trimming and mapping).
+Here I randomly picked up 3 (CHR + REF) samples from each batch for this test.

 <img src="https://hzz0024.github.io/images/batch_effect/DelBay19_base.jpg" alt="img" width="800"/>